nspcc-dev/neofs-s3-gw/docs/configuration.md

 ### RPC endpoint and resolving of bucket names

+When multiple FS-chain RPC endpoints are configured, the gateway starts if it can initialize at least one of them.

 To set RPC endpoint specify a value of parameter `-r` or `--rpc_endpoint`.
 This endpoint must be set.

 ```shell